smith-erik/course-scraper/README.md

-# Course page data scraper
+# Web Scraper for Course Pages
 Utilises [Scrapy](https://scrapy.org) to scrape data from all course pages found by using [this](https://sac.epfl.ch/English-Master-courses) page as the root of the tree.

 For each course, I save